uQr/cordova-docs/articles/performance/measure-performance.md

 To access Visual Studio’s profiling tools you can then go to **Debug** -> **Start Diagnostic Tools Without Debugging**.
 This will bring up the Diagnostics Hub where you can pick the tools that you want to run.
 We found the CPU Usage and HTML UI Responsiveness tools very useful for diagnosing rendering issues in our tests.

+The following image shows the Diagnostic Hub in Visual Studio.

 ![diagnostic hub](media/measure-performance/diagnostic-hub.png)

 Once you check the tools you want to use, click **Start** and it will start your diagnostic session and run the profilers you’ve selected.
 Once you stop your session, you will get a report with the summary of your profiling session.

+The following image shows a sample report that was created from the diagnostic tool for CPU usage and HTML UI responsiveness.

 ![diagnostic tool in VS for CPU usage and HTML UI responsiveness](media/measure-performance/diagnostics-vs.png)